michaelchang64/pkb_docquery/README.md

 ## TODOs
 * export query and selected documents as text
 * switch between MMR and similarity search modes when not in auto-select document mode
-* assess then add support for other LLMs
-  * models such as Claude, GPT-3.5-turbo, LLaMa 2
-  * assess how well these perform compared to GPT-4
-* add support for Markdown files (LangChain's implementation through Unstructured isn't functioning properly)
 * better text cleaning of PDFs
 * add other summary generation types (stuff, map_reduce, map_rerank)
 * research better methods of retrieving context other than cosine similarity